mmonajem/pyoxcart/docs/tutorials.rst

 Introduction to the tutorials for APT data calibration
 ============================================================

-In this set of tutorials, we see how we can calibrate the data with PyCCAPT.
+In the following tutorials, we see how we can calibrate the data with PyCCAPT.